neha-jawalkar/mlir-asst-2/README.md

 4. Code for the actual vectorization is borrowed from the --affine-vectorize pass; however, an additional pass, --test-convert-vector-to-loops, is used to lower vector.transfer_read and vector.transfer_write operations.
 This pass allocates a local buffer for the vector, reads each vector element into the local buffer, and performs operations on it.

 5. Running the lowered LLVM code sometimes results in a segfault.
-I'm not sure why, but I know that the vectorization is responsible for it, since the code also segfaults if we run the (preexisting) --affine-vectorize pass.
+This is because the vectorization is imperfect (though I'm not sure how).
+The same input file also segfaults if we run the (preexisting) --affine-vectorize pass.

 6. Test cases can be found in the file test_outer_loop_vectorization.mlir.
 They take care of the following:
     * Ensure that strides are properly calculated in the presence of an identity layout map.